3.5 Collaboration, Progress Monitoring, and Transition

 Progress monitoring

-IEP goals should be measurable enough to monitor.
-A vague goal such as improve reading is not useful because it does not identify the skill, condition, criterion, or evidence.
-A better goal points to what the student will do, under what conditions, how well, and how progress will be measured.
-Classroom teachers may not write every goal, but they often provide the data that show whether the goal is realistic and whether support is working.
+IEP goals must be measurable enough to monitor.
+A vague goal like "improve reading" is useless because it names no skill, condition, criterion, or evidence.
+A strong goal states what the student will do, under what conditions, how well, and how progress is measured (for example, "given a grade-2 passage, read 80 words correct per minute in 3 of 4 trials").
+Classroom teachers may not write every goal, but they often supply the data that show whether the goal is realistic and whether the support is working.

-Progress monitoring should lead to action.
-If data show steady growth, the team may continue and fade prompts carefully.
-If data show no growth, the team may adjust instruction, increase service intensity, change materials, review fidelity, or consider evaluation questions.
-Quietly accepting lack of progress is not a strong EAS response.
+Progress monitoring must lead to action.
+Steady growth means the team may continue and carefully fade prompts.
+No growth means the team adjusts instruction, increases service intensity, changes materials, reviews fidelity, or raises an evaluation question.
+Quietly accepting a lack of progress is never a strong EAS response.

 Family partnership and confidentiality

-Families have rights and essential knowledge.
+Families hold both rights and essential knowledge.
 Teachers should communicate in plain language, use qualified interpretation or translation when needed, and avoid jargon that hides the issue.
-Strong family communication includes strengths, specific concerns, what has been tried, what the data show, and how the team will follow up.
-It does not include public disclosure, hallway discussions about disability, or asking a student to interpret sensitive information.
+Strong family communication names strengths, specific concerns, what has been tried, what the data show, and how the team will follow up.
+It never includes public disclosure, hallway conversations about a disability, or asking a student to interpret sensitive information.

-Confidentiality and collaboration can coexist.
-The teacher may share relevant information with authorized school staff who need it to serve the student.
-The teacher should not share a diagnosis, service schedule, grades, or behavior history with classmates, volunteers, or staff who have no legitimate educational role.
+Confidentiality and collaboration coexist.
+Under FERPA (the federal student-records privacy law), a teacher may share relevant information with authorized school staff who need it to serve the student.
+The teacher must not share a diagnosis, service schedule, grades, or behavior history with classmates, volunteers, or staff who have no legitimate educational role.

 Transition planning

-Transitions include moving to a new teacher, new grade, new building, new service model, job training, college, or adult life.
-They are risky because supports can disappear unless someone plans for transfer.
-A strong teacher helps by summarizing what works, updating data, preparing materials, teaching self-advocacy when appropriate, and communicating with the receiving team.
+Transitions include moving to a new teacher, grade, building, or service model, and later to job training, college, or adult life.
+They are risky because supports can vanish unless someone plans for transfer.
+A strong teacher summarizes what works, updates data, prepares materials, teaches self-advocacy when appropriate, and communicates with the receiving team.

-For older students, formal transition planning is team-based and connects school goals to future education, employment, independent living, and community participation.
-For younger students, transition may mean preparing for a new classroom routine or service schedule.
-In both cases, the EAS principle is the same: plan early, include the right people, protect dignity, and keep supports aligned with meaningful participation.
+For older students, IDEA requires formal transition planning to begin by the IEP in effect when the student turns 16, linking school goals to future education, employment, independent living, and community participation.
+For younger students, transition may simply mean preparing for a new classroom routine or service schedule.
+In every case the EAS principle holds: plan early, include the right people, protect dignity, and keep supports aligned with meaningful participation.

 A special educator asks a general education teacher for data before an IEP progress meeting.
 Which response is most useful?